ruslanadilgereev/olympiccoders-hackathon/README.md

 ## Demo Prompts

-Try these prompts to see DesignForge in action:
+Try these prompts to see Mimicry in action:

 1. **UI Mockup**: "Create a modern login screen for a banking app with a dark theme"
 2. **Marketing**: "Design a promotional banner for a new feature launch"